 • Outdoor Dutch non-legal weddings

 An outdoor non-legal wedding event, renewal of vows or park wedding requires permission from Amsterdam.
 For most small-scale outdoor events, a notification is sufficient.
-For larger events, contact the Amsterdam municipality.
+For larger events, contact the Amsterdam municipality or wedding planner.

 • Your marriage license